onatolumayowa/Retail-Sales-Analysis/README.md

 After EDA process, I loaded the data into Power BI and perform the following tasks;

 1. Created a Date table and marked it as a Date table.
-Also i perfomed a modelling task by creating a many to one relationship between sql retail sales and Date table, joining the sale_date column with the Date column.
+Also i perfomed a modelling task by forming a many to one relationship between sql retail sales table and Date table, joining the sale_date column with the Date column.

 ```power BI
 Date = CALENDAR(DATE(YEAR(MIN('sql retail sales'[sale_date])), 1, 1), DATE(YEAR(MAX('sql retail sales'[sale_date])), 12, 31))